Coaching Intensive

 There are times when you need an intensive session.
 Something with all the time for all the words and a compassionate someone to listen.

-You need a coach in the moment, to dive into the story with you.
+You need a coach to dive into the story with you.

 What if your story had more space to breathe?